top of page

 Artist Statement

 When moved to begin a new project, I usually get a feeling for a piece, before I understand the concepts or the context.
-The beautiful thing about feelings, is that they can be complicated and multilayered, —even specific—before becoming clear.
-When developing a work, moving toward that feeling is the driver and, that is where collaboration is necessary to my practice.
-Because of the complicated, multilayered, and specific-while-unclear nature of feelings: having conversation, artistic exchange, and shared attempts to work all help uncover specificity and clarity about ‘the feeling,’ and it becomes a shared feeling that we move toward presenting.
-I often work with my husband, a musician and composer, to develop music for a new work, but all the people who come into a process with me tend to explore a feeling and develop concepts with me; reading, writing, drawing and ‘dancing’ through an idea are not unusual acts, even if these are not their mediums.
+The beautiful thing about feelings, is that they can be complicated and multilayered, —even clear—before becoming specific.
+When developing a work, moving forward with that feeling is the driver and then, collaboration becomes necessary to my practice.
+Because of the complicated, multilayered, and clear-while-un-specific nature of feelings, having conversations and artistic exchange in an attempt to create the work, helps uncover clarity and specificity for the work.
+All the people who come into a process with me tend to explore a feeling and develop concepts with me; reading, writing, drawing and dancing through an idea are not unusual acts, even if these are not their mediums.

 Sid Ceasar